Andrea-Oliveri/OpenGL-TileMap-Demos-Python/README.md

 Vertex-buffered rendering and Geometry Shader Rendering in particular are implemented in [src/renderer.py](src/renderer.py)

+Vertex-buffered rendering is implemented both using native OpenGL calls and using Pyglet's `ShaderProgram` class.

 ## Topline Profiler Results
 On a simple benchmark with a TileMap composed of 36 rows and 28 columns, the following results were obtained.